skandavish/Fall2016-proj5-grp3/README.md

 Chenxi cleaned the data.
 Chenxi explored feature engineering and feature selection.
-Chenxi trained mlr and rFerns.
+Chenxi trained mlr::rFerns and mlr::RandomForestSRC for predictions and explanations purposes.
 Chenxi also explored naive bayes, multinomial and ML-KNN.

 Skanda created the clean dataset using a lean code.
 Skanda also created new features, rolled up the data and ensured no loss in information.
 Skanda tried boosting, random forest and multinomial logistic regression for predictions.